A change to Library opening hours (from Friday 22 January 2021)

-The Library provides a scan on demand service for registered staff and postgraduate students to enable requests for scanned copies of print book chapters and journal articles.
-Scan on demand is designed to support readers who cannot physically make it to the Library and who may require materials not within the scope of the Postal Delivery service.
+The Library provides a scan on demand service for registered staff and students to enable requests for scanned copies of print book chapters and journal articles.
+Scan on demand is designed to support readers who cannot physically make it to the Library and who may require materials not within the scope of the Click & Collect and Postal Delivery services.
 As such, scan on demand is primarily for periodical and other reference materials.

 The scan on demand service is free of charge.
-Please note that it can often take a week or two (sometimes longer) to fulfil requests due to delivery schedules from off-site storage and staff capacity.
+Please note that it can often take a week or more to fulfil requests due to delivery schedules from off-site storage and staff capacity.

 How does the scan on demand service work?